 Satya is a psychotherapist in private practice and founder of Quarter-Life Counseling, a Jungian psychotherapy practice focused on people in the first half of adulthood.
-Her writing has been published in Oregon Humanities Magazine, The Utne Reader, goop, and Psychological Perspectives.
-Satya was previously on staff at the Philemon Foundation, founded to publish Jung's unpublished works, including The Red Book.
-She is the author of a book under contract with Spiegel&Grau/Random House.
+Her writing has been published in The Utne Reader, goop, Oregon Humanities Magazine, and Psychological Perspectives.
+Satya was previously on staff at the Philemon Foundation, which exists to publish Jung's unpublished works, including The Red Book.
+She is the author of a book forthcoming in 2020 from Random House.

 Fanny Brewster, PhD, MA

 Dr. Fanny Brewster is a Jungian analyst and author of poetry and nonfiction.
 Her book Archetypal Grief: Slavery’s Legacy of Intergenerational Child Loss (2018) was recently published by Routledge, joining her book African Americans and Jungian Psychology: Leaving the Shadows (Routledge, 2017).
 Her poems from Journey: The Middle Passage have appeared in the Psychological Perspectives Journal (2016) in which she was Featured Poet.
 Dr. Brewster is a Professor at Pacifica Graduate Institute and a member of the Philadelphia Association of Jungian Analysts.
 She is a lecturer and workshop presenter on Dreamwork, Culture and Creative Writing.